 Guests of participants may also eat breakfast and lunch with participants on Tuesday and Wednesday if participants purchase a meal ticket ($60 through the online registration process).
 One meal ticket is required per guest.
 Due to our contract with the hotel catering, no guest meal tickets may be purchased on the day of the event.
 Guests who do not purchase meal tickets have the alternate option of paying for and eating breakfast or lunch elsewhere on their own.
-Thanks to the generosity of The Duke Endowment, meal tickets are available at this price.
+Thanks to the generosity of The Duke Endowment, meal tickets are available at a greatly reduced cost.

 Program sessions and accommodations for the Convocation on the Rural Church will be provided at the oceanfront Myrtle Beach Marriott Resort & Spa at Grande Dunes, a full-service hotel and conference center located in Myrtle Beach, S.C.

 Participants who plan to bring their families should note that rooms at the hotel do not include a multi-room suite arrangement.
 Each room holds a maximum of four guests.
 To oblige by hotel guidelines, please be prepared to pay for an additional room if there is more than four in your party.
-If you have any questions or concerns about this policy, please email the Events Management Office.
+If you have any questions or concerns about this policy, please email us.

-On-site accommodations are required to attend this event, and reservations must be made through the Divinity School while registering for the event.
+On-site accommodations are required to attend this event, and reservations must be made through Duke Divinity School while registering for the event.
 Parking is complimentary and available onsite.